poljar/typos.nvim/README.md

 })
 ```

-The same can be done for the diagnostic source
+The same can be done for the diagnostic source:

 ```lua
 require('null-ls').setup({